-- 1. Type Draw lines in the InfoCenter input box to search for any Draw lines related information. - 2.
-Click Draw Geometric Objects in the AutoCAD Help list as shown.

-- 3. In the AutoCAD 2009 User's Guide, general information regarding the construction of geometric objects is described. - 4.
+- 1. Type Draw lines in the InfoCenter input box to search for any Draw lines related information. - Click Draw Geometric Objects in the AutoCAD Help list as shown. - 3.
+In the AutoCAD 2010 User's Guide, general information regarding the construction of geometric objects is described.
 Click Draw Linear Objects to get more information on how to construct Linear Objects.

-- On your own, click Draw Lines and then Line to view the description of the AutoCAD Line command. - On your own, read through the descriptions listed in Concept, Procedure and Quick Reference.
+4. On your own, click Draw Lines and then Line to view the description of the AutoCAD Line command.